GenoRobotics-EPFL/Vladimir-project/README.md

 A pipeline will create a consensus for one gene, outputing the quality of the consensus and the result of the detection.
 Two pipelines were implemented: the naive pipeline and the bestx pipeline

+The report associated with the code can be found in root directory of the repo (called "report.pdf").

 ### Usage

 To launch the pipeline, go to the root directory of the repo and execute the pipeline: